voltrb/volt/Readme.md

 # Control Arguments/Attributes

 Like other html tags, controls can be passed attributes.
-These are then converted into a hash and passed as the first argument to the initialize method on the controller.
-The standard ModelController's initialize will then assign each key/value in the attributes hash as instance values.
-This makes it easy to access attributes passed in.
+These are then converted into an object that is passed as the first argument to the initialize method on the controller.
+The standard ModelController's initialize will then assign the object to the attrs property which can be accessed with ```#attrs```  This makes it easy to access attributes passed in.

 ```html